vuejs/vuefire/packages/vuexfire/README.md

 > Firebase binding for [Vuex](https://github.com/vuejs/vuex)

-## :construction: This readme is a WIP.
-It hasn't been fully updated yet

-This is heavily inspired from [vuefire](https://github.com/vuejs/vuefire).

 Supports only Vue 2, Vuex 2 and Firebase 2/3
 If you need an older version check the `v1` tag: `npm i -D vuexfire@v1`